Get Started Investing

 crush-investing-goals-with-a-lazy-portfolio

 Here it’s deemed too conservative.
 When it’s in red it means Betterment is upset with you.
 Not upset like they caught you cheating on your significant other.
-More like you didn’t wash the dishes when you said you would upset.
+More like you didn’t wash the dishes when you said you would be upset.

 Back to our example with the original allocation in place.
 It’s selected your entire portfolio in seconds.